DataSciencePolimi/MultilingualNewsArticleSimilarity/README.md

-# MultilingualNewsArticleSimilarity.
+# MultilingualNewsArticleSimilarity
-Code of our best model for Semeval2022-Task 8
+This repository will contain the code of our best approach for [Semeval2022-Task 8](https://competitions.codalab.org/competitions/33835).